Palaces > Dachau Palace

 At the beginning of the 19th century, three-quarters of the complex was pulled down.
 Only the redesigned hall tract remained.
 Old garden walls, an almost 280-year-old linden pergola, an orchard and a small woodland area in which various amusements (bowling alley, swing etc.) were originally installed, reflect the successive epochs of garden design.
 The garden is particularly attractive through its position on a high ridge at the edge of a hilly region formed in the Tertiary period.

-Dachau Court Garden
+Short film about Dachau Palace and Court Garden

 Virtual tour (as of 2010)

-In this virtual tour you will experience the Dachau Palace and Court Garden from a brand new perspective.
+In this virtual tour you will experience the Dachau Palace Complex from a brand new perspective.
 The Panoramic shots (360 degrees) will present you phantastic views of the palace and the gardens.
-Please click on the picture below to start the virtual tour:

 Address